fuzzymfx/fuzzymfx.github.io/content/current.md

 - content aggregation
 - bookmarks, and TL;DR

-Meanwhile, I am exploring esoteric programming languages, and also planning to build a distributed file system in Rust.
+Meanwhile, I am exploring esoteric programming languages and also planning to build a distributed file system in Rust.

 I stumbled upon [Substack](https://substack.com/), a platform for independent writers.
 I will be writing on substack as well.
 This **does not change** the fact that this will still be my primary blog.